ezyang/claude-auto-approve-osx/README.md

 2. Save all templates and screenshots to a debug directory
 3. Generate an HTML report with all images for easy comparison
 4. Open the report in your browser

+Debugging works pretty well with [codemcp](https://github.com/ezyang/codemcp), which is how I made this port and debugged problems with it.

 ### Command Line Options